goliatone/cascade/README.md

 - **`remote`** - Clone repositories remotely via shallow git clones (works without workspace)
 - **`auto`** - Try local first, fall back to remote if unavailable (recommended)

+When a local workspace reports that a repository still requires an update, Cascade confirms the result against the remote repository before scheduling work.
+This keeps plan/release runs accurate even if a cached workspace has not been refreshed since the dependent was fixed upstream.

 ### CI/CD Configuration

 Use the following flags to optimize for CI/CD environments: